-When it comes to training for singers and vocalists, there are just so many options.
-But in our opinion, these 4 digital singing lessons for beginners and intermediate vocalists are the best options for anyone looking to learn how to sing better.
+When it comes to training for singers, there are just so many options.
+But in our opinion, these 4 digital learning platforms for beginner and intermediate vocalists are the best options for anyone looking to learn how to sing better.

-Before we give you our overall course recommendations, here’s a quick overview of the best singing lessons online to help you decide which one will work for you.
+Before we give you our overall course recommendations, here’s a quick overview of the top vocal lessons online to help you decide which one will work for you.

 Buying Guide Table of Contents

 - 1. 30DaySinger Deeper Look

 - 3. LessonWithYou Deeper Look